Beijing West railway station: The second plan (1981–85)

-Into the 1980s, with the gradual implementation of the reform and opening up policy, the pressure of China's railway transportation infrastructure has increased greatly, and transportation capacity is tight.
-By 1981, Beijing's railway passenger traffic had increased sharply, and 108 pairs of passenger trains were running every day in the central station, with an average daily passenger volume of 352,000; Beijing Station, as the largest railway passenger station in Beijing at that time, was already overloaded in operation, the annual passenger flow of Beijing Station in 1981 was 27.72 million, equivalent to 78,000 passengers per day.
+Entering the 1980s, with the gradual implementation of the reform and opening up policy, the pressure of China's railway transportation infrastructure has increased greatly, and transportation capacity was tight.
+By 1981, Beijing's railway passenger volume increased sharply.
+The hub station operated a total of 108 pairs of passenger trains every day, with an average daily passenger volume of 352,000.
+As the largest railway passenger station in Beijing at the time, Beijing Station was already overloaded.
+In 1981, Beijing Station's annual passenger flow was 27.72 million, equivalent to a daily passenger flow of 78,000.
 On 3 October 1981, the then Mayor of Beijing Jiao Ruoyu and Secretary of the Municipal Party Committee Duan Junyi reported on Beijing's railway transport situation to Vice Premier Wan Li and talked about the design and planning of the Beijing West Railway Station.
-This was the third such occurrence in the history of Beijing Municipal Government.
+This was the third such occurrence in the history of Beijing's Municipal Government.
 It is proposed to construct the Beijing West station as soon as possible.
 In early December 1981, the Beijing Railway Bureau issued a letter to the Ministry of Railways and the Beijing Municipal Government to apply for the construction of the Beijing West Railway Station, and the preliminary design was officially launched.
-Subsequently, the planning team headed by former Minister of Railways Lu Zhengcao, together with personnel from the Ministry of Railways, Beijing Railway Administration, and the Third Design Institute of the Ministry of Railways, conducted on-site inspections to select the site for the station.
-The team members once climbed the Xiaotu Mountain on the north bank of the lotus pond to get an overview of the local area.
-Due to the dry season at that time and the excessive extraction of groundwater in the lotus pond area over the years, more than 20 hectares of ponds were dried up, overgrown with weeds, and deserted; the design team believed that this area did not occupy arable land and there would be less demolition, which was in line with the plan and saved money.
-It instructed the Third Design Institute of the Ministry of Railways on the spot to arrange the West Station at this location, and the design drawings needed to be submitted within three months.
-After the meeting, the group forwarded the site selection opinions to the Beijing Municipal Government for comments.
+Subsequently, the planning team headed by former Minister of Railways Lu Zhengcao, together with personnel from the Ministry of Railways, Beijing Railway Bureau, and the Ministry of Railways Third Design Institute, conducted an on-site survey to select a site for the station.
+The team members once climbed a small hill on the north bank of the Lotus Pond to overlook the entire area.
+Because it was the dry season at the time and the groundwater in the Lotus Pond area had been over-extracted for many years, the pond of more than 20 hectares had dried up, was overgrown with weeds, and was empty and desolate.
+The design team believed that this place did not occupy arable land, required less demolition, was in line with the plan, and saved money.
+On the spot, they instructed the Ministry of Railways Third Design Institute to arrange the West Station according to this location and submit the design drawings within three months.
+After the meeting, the team conveyed the site selection opinion to the Beijing Municipal Government for comment.